widgetface/model_of_life_take-home-exercise/README.md

 ## General programming approach

 To complete the task provided the following approach as taken.
-The DNA sequence file was loaded into the programme as a JSON object and the sequences analysed for:
+The file provided was loaded into the programme as a JSON object and the sequences checked for length and composition.
+The DNA sequences were then analysed for:

 1. Number of each nucleotide (adenine, thymine, guanine, cytosine).

-2. Identification of Identify the top 5 most common k-mers (substrings) for k=2, 3, 4, and 5.
+2. Identification of the top 5 most common k-mers for k=2, 3, 4, and 5.

-3. longest palindromic sequence of 20 base pairs or over as defined by a forward strand aequence (5-3 ) = reverse strand sequence (3-5)complement being a palidrome of equal of over the threshold limit.
+3. Longest palindromic sequence of 20 base pairs or over as defined by a forward strand sequence (5-3) equal to a reverse strand sequence (3-5) complement being a palidrome of equal of over 20 base pairs.

 4. Some analysis of the longest "GC" and "AT" continuous sequences was also carried out.

-5. After DNA sequence analysis the results ere aggregated to provide totals for steps 1, 2, 3.
+5. After DNA sequence analysis the results were aggregated to provide totals for steps 1, 2, 3.

-6. The programme creates a simple markdown report.
+6. The programme created a simple markdown report.

 7. Tests were written for the functions used in the analysis.

+### Programme feature

-The best function I could come up with to determine of the longest palidromic sequence of a sequence had total time complexity of O(n^3).
+The best function I could come up with to determine the longest palindromic sequence of each DNA sequence had total time complexity of O(n^3).

 To allow the programme to run most efficiently the following steps were taken:

 1. The multiprocessing package was used to enable parallelization of the anlysis of the DNA sequences.

-2. The find_longest_palindrome function pre-computed the complement DNA sequence which reduced the overall time spent determining the longest palidromic sequence.
+2. The 'find_longest_palindrome' function pre-computed the complement DNA sequence which reduced the overall time spent determining the longest palidromic sequence.

 3. Code was optimized for speed while trying to maintain good readabilty.

-To enable maintainabilty type hinting was used throughout and the code heavily commented.
+To enable maintainabilty, type hinting was used throughout and the code heavily commented.

 ## DNA sequence analysis report.